kellerflint/Course-Resources/content/SQL Analytics M6 - Entity Relationship Diagrams and Table Creation.md

 ## How to Submit

-Submit your SQL script for the "M7 Practice - Create Tables and Manage Data" assignment on canvas.
+You will have 3 deliverables for this assignment:
+1. For part 1, paste in your answers to the text area or upload a PDF/Word document or a .txt or .sql file.
+2. For part 2, submit a SQL script with your CREATE and INSERT statements.
+3. For part 3, submit a SQL script with the table CREATEs and INSERTs provided as well as your queries for questions 1-6.

+Upload / submit these files for the "M6 Practice - Entity Relationship Diagrams and Table Creation" assignment.